Skip to content

 // ("1" + base64).
 Both formats are read on load.

-tsc --noEmit.
-Newer TL layers tighten some request and response types — fix what the compiler flags before you run the code. - If you catch errors from
+2. Re-run tsc --noEmit.
+Newer TL layers tighten some request and response types — fix what the compiler flags before you run the code.

-sendReadAcknowledgeand rewrite each callsite tomarkAsReadwith the new signature.
+4. Search for sendReadAcknowledge and rewrite each callsite to markAsRead with the new signature.